 A surge in foreign investments and strong government support have fueled the fintech ecosystem in Vietnam in recent years.
 As a result, the nation’s digital economy is on the rise – making it one of the fastest-growing economies in ASEAN regions.
 In 2019, the country’s economy achieved a 6.8% GDP (Gross Domestic Product) increase, surpassing the government’s target of 6.7%.

 It is without a doubt that fintech is growing around the globe and taking the storm in the Asia-Pacific region, including Vietnam.
 Between 2016 and 2017 alone, the Asia-Pacific region experienced US$15 billion investments in fintech industries.

 As one would expect, the fintech opportunity in Vietnam is real and many companies in the country are getting in on it.
-Numerous companies in Vietnam also start partnering up with bustling digital companies.
+Numerous companies in Vietnam have also started partnering up with bustling digital companies.
 Let us take a look at this brief introduction to the fintech landscape in Vietnam.

-In 2018, fintech contributed to the largest funding in Vietnamese startups in 2018, outperforming sectors such as e-commerce.
-Furthermore in 2018, investors from all over the world invested US$117 million into Vietnam’s fintech startups.
+In 2018, fintech contributed to the largest funding in Vietnamese startups outperforming sectors such as e-commerce.
+Furthermore, in 2018, investors from all over the world invested US$117 million into Vietnam’s fintech startups.

 From a recent study conducted by EY, ASEAN Fintech Census 2018, Vietnam achieved the 2nd rank among ASEAN countries with the most fintech accelerators, incubators, and innovation labs – a number of 24 – almost half of those of Singapore.